unixsurfer/anycast_healthchecker/README.rst

 ---------------------------------

 Because anycast-healthchecker is very much tied in with Bird daemon, we first explain the configuration of Bird.
 We will then cover the configuration of anycast-healthchecker (including the configuration for the health checks) and finally we'll describe the options for invoking the program from the command line.

 Bird configuration
 ##################

 Below is an example configuration for Bird which establishes the logic described in `How anycast-healthchecker works`_.
-It is the minimum configuration required to interface Bird and anycast-healthchecker.
+It is the minimum configuration required to interface with Bird and anycast-healthchecker.

 The most important part is the line ``export where match_route();``.
 It forces all routes to pass from the `match_route` function before they are exported::